Israel's Bennett Holds Emergency Consultation On Ukraine - I24NEWS

 Israel's Prime Minister Naftali Bennett on Saturday convened a special meeting with top government and security officials to discuss growing concerns over the possibility of a Russian invasion of Ukraine.

-An official engagement on the Sabbath represented a rare occurrence on the leader, who is known for observance of religious custom.
+An official engagement on the sabbath represented a rare occurrence on the leader, who is known for observance of Jewish religious custom.

 The session included Foreign Minister Yair Lapid and ministry officials, as well as National Security Council chief Eyal Hulata and the top officials from Israel's intelligence agencies.

-On Friday, Israel announced it will also evacuate all Israeli diplomats and their families from the country and issued a travel warning to Ukraine following rising tensions between Kiev and Russia.
+On Friday, Israel announced it will evacuate all Israeli diplomats and their families from the country and issued a travel warning to Ukraine following rising tensions between Kyiv and Russia.

 "Following the worsening situation in Ukraine, the Foreign Ministry recommends that Israeli citizens residing in the country reconsider their stay, and in any case avoid approaching hotspots," the ministry stated.

-The Foreign Ministry estimates there are some 15,000 Israelis in Ukraine, 4,000 of which already registered with the ministry.
+The Foreign Ministry estimates there are over 15,000 Israelis in Ukraine at present, some 4,000 of whom already registered with the ministry.